Best Public Golf Courses in Palm Springs for Groups

 A local’s favorite with history dating to the 1960s, Tahquitz Creek offers two distinct public tracks designed by William Bell and Ted Robinson, affordable, fun, and friendly for group play.

-• The Resort Course blends mid-century charm with updated greens and plenty of water, while the Legend Course plays slightly tighter, emphasizing shot control.
+- The Resort Course blends mid-century charm with updated greens and plenty of water, while the Legend Course plays slightly tighter, emphasising shot control.

 Best if: Your group wants to stretch the budget while staying close to downtown.